Sigurd the Crusader: Early life

 Sigurd was one of the three sons of King Magnus III, the other two being Øystein and Olaf.
 They were all illegitimate sons of the king with different mothers.
-To avoid feuds or war, the three half-brothers co-ruled the kingdom from 1103.
+The three half-brothers co-ruled the kingdom from 1103 to avoid feuds or war.
 Sigurd ruled alone after Olaf died in 1115 and Øystein in 1123.

 Before being proclaimed King of Norway, Sigurd was styled as King of the Isles and Earl of Orkney.
 Neither Øystein nor Olav received such prestigious titles.
 Sigurd passed the Earldom of Orkney on to Haakon Paulsson.

 Many historians have viewed Sigurd and Øystein's rule as a golden age for the medieval Kingdom of Norway.
-The state flourished economically and culturally, allowing Sigurd's participation in the Crusades and gaining international recognition and prestige.
+The state flourished economically and culturally, allowing Sigurd to participate in the Crusades and gain international recognition and prestige.

 Expedition with Magnus III

 In 1098, Sigurd accompanied his father, King Magnus III, on his expedition to the Orkney Islands, Hebrides and the Irish Sea.
 He was made Earl of Orkney the same year, following the swift removal of the incumbent earls of Orkney, Paul and Erlend Thorfinnsson.
 He was also apparently made King of the Isles in that same year, following the overthrow of their king by his father, Magnus.
-Although Magnus was not directly responsible for the death of the previous king of the Isles, he became the next ruler of the kingdom, most likely due to his conquest of the islands.
-This was the first time the kingdom had been under direct control of a Norwegian king.
-It is not certain whether Sigurd returned home with his father to Norway after the 1098 expedition.
+Although Magnus was not directly responsible for the death of the previous king of the Isles, he became the kingdom's next ruler, most likely due to his conquest of the islands.
+This was the first time the kingdom had been under the direct control of a Norwegian king.
+It is uncertain whether Sigurd returned home with his father to Norway after the 1098 expedition.
 However, it is known that he was in Orkney when Magnus returned west in 1102 for his next expedition.
 While there, a marriage alliance was negotiated between Magnus and Muircheartach Ua Briain.
 He proclaimed himself High King of Ireland, as he was one of the most powerful rulers in Ireland, as well as the ruler of Dublin.
-Sigurd was to marry Muirchertach's daughter Bjaðmunjo, a young Irish princess and for a short period, queen.
+Sigurd was to marry Muirchertach's daughter Bjaðmunjo, a young Irish princess and, for a short period, queen.
 The marriage might not even have been consummated.

 When King Magnus was ambushed and killed in Ulaid by an Irish army in 1103, the 14-year-old Sigurd returned to Norway along with the rest of the Norwegian army, leaving his child-bride behind.
 Upon arriving in Norway, he and his two brothers, Øystein and Olav, were proclaimed kings of Norway and jointly ruled the kingdom together for some time.
-The expeditions conducted by Magnus were somewhat profitable to the Kingdom of Norway, as the many islands under Norwegian control generated wealth and manpower.
+The expeditions conducted by Magnus were somewhat profitable to the Kingdom of Norway, as the many islands under Norwegian control generated wealth and a workforce.
 However the Hebrides and Man quickly re-asserted their independence after Magnus' death.